 - Susceptibility of the exposed person

-6 – 8 weeks pass between exposure and a measurable immune response.
-The risk of disease is greatest in the first two years after the infection.
-Infants and immune-suppressed people have the greatest risk to become diseased.
+Typically, 6–8 weeks pass between exposure to the tuberculosis pathogen and measurable immune response.
+The risk of tuberculosis disease is greatest in the first 2 years following infection.
+Infants and immunosuppressed individuals have the greatest risk of developing the disease.

-Tuberculosis is not characterized by a specific clinic.
-Primary tuberculosis, which mostly presents asymptomatically or as a flu, is mostly not recognized.
-In the event of onset of the disease, most infected people later sicken from post-primary tuberculosis.
+Tuberculosis is not characterized by specific clinical manifestations.
+Primary tuberculosis, which is usually asymptomatic or presents as a flu, is often not recognized.
+In the event of the onset of the disease, most infected individuals later become ill from post-primary tuberculosis.

-If no radiological or pathological changes are detectable, one speaks of a latent tubercular infection (LTBI) in case of a positive tuberculin-reaction.
+If no radiological or other pathological changes are detectable, this stage of the disease is known as a latent tubercular infection (LTBI) based on a positive tuberculin reaction.

-The primary focus and reaction lymph nodes = primary complex.
+The primary focus of infection and reactive lymph nodes = primary complex.

-Weeks or even months can pass until this primary complex (up to 90 % in the lungs) heals completely.
-Often, scarred and calcified structures remain, which can stay detectable in x-rays.
-B symptoms rarely occur.
+Weeks or even months can pass until this primary complex (up to 90% of which is located in the lungs) heals completely.
+Often, scarred and calcified tissue remains, which can be detected in X-rays.
+Symptoms rarely occur at this point.

 |Miliary tuberculosis||Pleuritis exsudativa tuberculosa||Landouzy sepsis|

-The post-primary tuberculosis (chronic tuberculosis) means every form of tuberculosis, which follows primary infection.
-In most cases, the onset is based on re-infection, not a new infection.
+Post-primary tuberculosis (chronic tuberculosis) refers to all forms of tuberculosis that follow primary infection.
+In most cases, the onset of disease is based on re-infection, not a new infection.